 Miele C3 Pure Power Suction Power and Cleaning Performance

-We’ll start by saying that the Miele C3 Pure Power is a powerful vacuum with brilliant cleaning performance.
+We’ll start by saying that we think the Miele C3 Pure Power is a powerful vacuum with brilliant cleaning performance.
 It generates strong suction, due to the well-designed motor and optimised airflow.
 The mix of settings, attachments, and combi floorhead also make the C3 a versatile choice.

 As we mentioned earlier, the C3 Pure Power has six suction power settings that are controlled by foot pedals.
 These are useful for a range of surface types, as indicated by the illustrations on each setting.
 You can preset for delicate surfaces, like curtains, all the way up to the top suction for carpets.

-Combine these settings with the retractable floorhead brushes, and it’s easy to move across different surfaces with a simple push of a button (or two.)
+Combine these settings with the retractable floorhead brushes, and we think it’s easy to move across different surfaces with a simple push of a button (or two.)
 It’s far less hassle than having to swap floorheads depending on the type of flooring.

 It’s worth noting that the suction power is almost too strong when on the max setting, which makes it hard to move the floor tool – especially on thick carpet or rugs.
 The strongest suction setting is also relatively noisy.

 Fortunately, the C3 Pure Power’s cleaning performance is still top-notch on medium settings.
 You don’t always need to use the strongest power to achieve good cleaning results.